Rollins Band

-Rollins Band was an American rock band formed in Van Nuys, California.
+Rollins Band was an American rock band formed in Los Angeles.
 The band was active from 1987 to 2006 and was led by former Black Flag vocalist Henry Rollins.
 They are best known for the songs "Low Self Opinion" and "Liar", both of which garnered heavy airplay on MTV in the early-mid 1990s.

 Critic Steve Huey describes their music as "uncompromising, intense, cathartic fusions of funk, post-punk, noise, and jazz experimentalism, with Rollins shouting angry, biting self-examinations and accusations over the grind."

 In 2000, Rollins Band was included on VH1's 100 Greatest Artists of Hard Rock, ranking at No. 47.